-3.4.6 Bitmaps
+4.3.6 Bitmaps

 To include bitmaps into a graphical representation we use the image element from SVG.
-The image element in SVG can also be used to include complete SVG vector images which we explicitly exclude in this version of the proposal since we think it would be too complicated.
-If the community feels that there is the need to include vector graphics, we could integrate the according SVG specificatin without changes.
+The image element in SVG can also be used to include complete SVG vector images which we explicitly exclude in this version of the proposal since we think it would be too complex.
+If the need for the inclusion of SVG drawings arises, it is only a matter of rephrasing this specification.